 Provisioning: Lessons Learned

 We have now been away from the continental US for 3 months, enjoying the British and US Virgin Islands.
 While we stocked up on a what we thought was a ton of food before we set sail for the Caribbean, we are now able to better assess our eating habits while cruising.
+While we stocked up on a what we thought was a ton of food (and sailing equipment from True North Sailing) before we set sail for the Caribbean, we are now able to better assess our eating habits while cruising.
 There are several factors that have made provisioning different this season – each of which has affected our stores and consequently, our meal selection.

 First, we left the states with a ton of canned food.
 This was a good idea and we are still reaping the benefits of beans, dolmas, green chilis, hummus, and tomato paste.
 Canned goods are double or triple the cost in the USVI that they were in the continental US; for instance, a can of generic corn is roughly $1.50-$2, depending on the location of the market and the selection.